ourgameltd/squaregrid.api/README.md

-# OurGame
+# SquareGrid

-This is the repo for details the backend Api, Integrations and Ui for the OurGame app.
+This is the repo for details the backend Api, Integrations and Ui for the SquareGrid app.

 |Pipeline|Status|
 |--------|------|